 CNN’s camera continued to film as Jimenez was cuffed and led away from his crew.
 Shortly after, other officers detained photojournalist Leonel Mendez and producer Bill Kirkos as well.
 The crew’s camera — which was still rolling — was also seized by the troopers.

-CNN posted a statement on Twitter condemning the arrests as a violation of the journalists’ First Amendment Rights and demanding that the news crew be released.
+Soon after the arrests, CNN posted a statement on Twitter condemning the arrests as a violation of the journalists’ First Amendment Rights and demanding that the news crew be released.